Which European countries have COVID-19 border restrictions in place?

 Denmark’s borders have been closing again to many European countries, but this is subject to change based on a set of health measures and analysis.
 Parts of the bordering areas in Sweden have also been reopened.
 The list of closed countries is updated weekly.

-France, Portugal, Spain, United Kingdom Belgium and the Netherlands are among the high-risk countries on the list as of October 14.
+France, Portugal, Spain, United Kingdom, Ireland, Belgium, the Netherlands, Bulgaria, Italy, Lithuania, Liechtenstein, Poland, Vatican City, Iceland and San Marino are among the high-risk countries on the 'banned' list as of October 17.
+In order to enter, travellers must have a valid reason or a certificate proving a negative test taken no more than 72 hours prior to arrival.

+Countries that are not on the banned list are as follows: Australia, Canada, Georgia, Japan, New Zealand, South Korea, Thailand, Tunisia and Uruguay.

 Estonia — opens to EU+ citizens